michaelthscott/Fellow-Creatures/index.md

 'She started pointing to the hill an' sayin' Get your father.
 The Indians didn't seem to understand anything except the pointing.
-They dragged her up on the back of the leaders horse and rode off.
+They dragged her up on the back of the leader's horse and rode off.
 I ran quick as I could.'

 Clatter of hoofbeats.
 Panic stricken faces.
 Bolt the door.
 Fierce proud